magenizr/Magenizr_Duplicate/README.md

 Simply go and edit your Catalog Price Rule, Cart Price Rule, CMS Page, CMS Block or Category and hit the `Duplicate` button.

 ## Support
 If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/Magenizr_Duplicate/issues).
-For a custom build, contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## Purchase
 This module is available for free on [GitHub](https://github.com/magenizr).